4 Dead, Including Man Who Was Shot 32 Times, During Violent Monday

 Breaking news and the stories that matter to your neighborhood.

-Finally, a 31-year-old man was on the 200 block of West Westmoreland Street at 7:48 p.m. when a gunman opened fire.
-The man was shot multiple times in his head and upper body.
+At 7:48 p.m., 31-year-old Travis Bing was on the 200 block of West Westmoreland Street when a gunman opened fire.
+Bing was shot multiple times in his head and upper body.
 He was taken to Temple University Hospital where he was pronounced dead at 8:10 p.m.

+Shortly before 10:30 p.m., a woman was shot in the stomach on Torresdale and Bleigh avenues in Holmesburg.
+She was taken to the hospital and treated in critical condition.

+Shortly before 11 p.m., a 23-year-old man was shot in the left shoulder and foot along the 200 block of West Lehigh Avenue.
+He was rushed to the hospital in stable condition.

-Prior to Monday, there were already 13 homicides in Philadelphia in 2022, up 18 percent from the same time last year.
+As of the end of Monday, there were already at least 17 homicides in Philadelphia in 2022, up 31% from the same date last year.

 A total of 562 people were killed in the city in 2021, according to Philadelphia Police Department statistics.
 Those killings were the most since the city began keeping track in 1960, and they eclipsed the previous record of 500 slayings in 1990.